-If the City believes that a record is exempt from disclosure and should be withheld, in whole or in part, the Public Records Officer will state the specific exemption and provide a brief explanation of why the record or a portion of the record is being withheld.
+If the City believes that a record is exempt from disclosure and should be withheld, the Public Records Officer will state the specific exemption and provide a brief explanation of why the record or a portion of the record is being withheld.

-If only a portion of the record is determined to be exempt, the Public Records Officer will redact the exempt portions and provide the non-exempt portions (see Section 9).
+If only a portion of the record is determined to be exempt, the Public Records Officer will redact the exempt portions and provide the non-exempt portions (See Section 6(m) below).

+1. Protecting the rights of others.
+If the requested records contain information that may affect rights of others and may be exempt from disclosure, prior to providing the records the Public Records Officer may give notice to those whose rights may be affected by the disclosure.
+Generally ten days notice will be given in order to make it possible to contact the requestor and ask him or her to revise the request or, if necessary, allow affected individuals to seek an order from a court to prevent or limit the disclosure.
+The notice to the affected person(s) will include a copy of the request.

 - m.
-Court protection of records (Third-party notice).
-If the requested records contain information that may affect rights of a person who is named in the record or to whom the record specifically pertains and that may be exempt from disclosure, prior to providing the records the Public Records Officer may give notice to such persons.
-Generally, 14-days' notice will be given in order to make it possible to contact the requestor and ask him or her to revise the request or, if necessary, allow affected individuals to take action seek and order from a court to prevent or limit the disclosure.
-The notice to the affected person(s) will include a copy of the request.
-Nothing in this section requires the City to provide such third-party notice, unless otherwise required by law. - n.
+Redactions.
+If only a portion of a record is exempt from disclosure, but the remainder is not exempt, the Public Records Officer will redact the exempt portions, provide the nonexempt portions, and indicate to the requestor why portions of the record are being redacted.
+For example, to prevent an unreasonable invasion of personal privacy, the Public Records Officer shall redact identifying details such as social security numbers when he makes available or publishes any public record.
+In each case, the justification for the deletion shall be explained in writing. - n.
+Personal privacy and vital government interests.
+When a public record is exempt from disclosure under the Public Records Act, the exemption does not apply if the information that might violate personal privacy or vital government interests can be deleted from the records being sought. - o.
 Inspection of records.
-To the extent possible, the Public Records Officer shall promptly provide space to inspect public records in the Public Records Division.
-The requestor must claim or review the assembled records within 30 days of the Public Records Officer's notification that the records are available for inspection or copying.
+To the extent possible due to other demands, the Public Records Officer shall promptly provide space to inspect public records at the Public Records Center.
+The requestor must claim or review the assembled records within thirty days of the Public Records Officer's notification that the records are available for inspection or copying.
 The Public Records Officer will notify the requestor in writing of this requirement and suggest that he or she contact the agency to make arrangements to claim or review the records.

-If the requestor or a representative of the requestor fails to claim or review the records within the 30-day period, or make other arrangements, the Public Records Officer may close the request and re-file the assembled records.
+If the requestor or a representative of the requestor fails to claim or review the records within the thirty-day period, or make other arrangements, the Public Records Officer may close the request and re-file the assembled records.
 Other public records requests can be processed before a subsequent request by the same person for the same or almost identical records, which will be processed as a new request.

 Members of the public may not remove documents from the viewing area or disassemble or alter any document.
-City employees may be present during the inspection of records.